cloudmesh-community/book/chapters/ai/ai.md

 Remember this is completely dependent on the authors initial classification of whether a car is fast or not.
 Clearly the Lamborghini and the Bugatti are fast but maybe the Tesla is not fast therefore giving an incorrect answer.
-An example calculation using the Mustang and the Tesla is given below:
+An example using the Mustang and the Tesla is given in the next calculation:

 $${d(\mathbf{i},\mathbf{j})}  = \sqrt{{(300 - 288)^2 + (1 - 0)^2 } }  = 12.04$$